rogorido/sistercities/sistercities.md

 ggplot(data = eudata, aes(x = typecountry))
 ```

-Let's take a look at the most important command in our example: `ggplot()` and its syntax which can be at the beginning a little strange.

-A small trick to learn ggplot2 is to think about the creation of plots like the construction of sentences.
-In our example we are telling R the following: "create a ggplot graph using the data in `eudata` and map the variable `typecountry` to x".
-As you can see, the structure is very straightforward, except for the use of [`aes()`](http://ggplot2.tidyverse.org/reference/aes.html), which means in ggplot parlance *aesthetics*.
-It is not maybe a very telling expression, but the idea is very simple: we tell R that it has to map variables in the data to visual properties (aesthetics) of geoms in the graph.
-Do not panic if you do not understand it completely by now.
-We will go into depth in brief.

 If you press return now, you will be surprised: you will get an empty plot!
 Axes and plot area are there, but the data are not represented.
 This is however the expected behaviour.
 We have to tell ggplot2 which type of plot we want to create.
 That means: we need to add a layer to our plot.
 Adding different layers is the way to construct plots with ggplot2.
 In ggplot2 there are different types of layers.
 As we will see, there are plenty of different layers (and many more in packages which extend ggplot2 functionality).
 One crucial type is the so-called  `geom()` (from *geometries*) layer which tells ggplot2 which type of graph we actually want to produce.
-In our case since we want to create a scatterplot, we need the `geom_bar()` layer.
+In our case since we want to create a barplot, we need the `geom_bar()` layer.
 Adding layers is a simple operation which is achieving by using the command `+`:

 ```{r}
 ggplot(eudata, aes(x = typecountry)) + geom_bar()
 ```
 ![plot10](images/plot10.png)

+Let's take a look at the most important command in our example: `ggplot()` and its syntax which can be at the beginning a little strange.

+A small trick to learn ggplot2 is to think about the creation of plots like the construction of sentences.
+In our example we are telling R the following: "create a ggplot graph using the data in `eudata` and map the variable `typecountry` to x and add a layer of `geom_bar()` ".
+As you can see, the structure is very straightforward, except for the use of [`aes()`](http://ggplot2.tidyverse.org/reference/aes.html), which means in ggplot parlance *aesthetics*.
+It is not maybe a very telling expression, but the idea is very simple: we tell R that it has to map variables in the data to visual properties (aesthetics) of geoms in the graph.
+Do not panic if you do not understand it completely by now.
+We will go into depth in brief.

 Now we have our first plot with ggplot2.
 As you can see, ggplot2 has taken some decisions on its own: background color, fontsize of the labels, etc. I think you would like to improve the quality and appearance of the plot and later on in this tutorial we will see how to do it.